tr - translate characters

 - Replace instances of repeated characters with a single character, as described in the EXTENDED DESCRIPTION section.

 - Translation control strings.
-Each string represents a set of characters to be converted into an array of characters used for the translation.
+Each string shall represent a set of characters to be converted into an array of characters used for the translation.
 For a detailed description of how the strings are interpreted, see the EXTENDED DESCRIPTION section.

 The standard input can be any type of file.

-The following environment variables affect the execution of tr:
+The following environment variables shall affect the execution of tr:

-- Determine the locale for the behaviour of range expressions and equivalence classes.
+- Determine the locale for the behavior of range expressions and equivalence classes.

-- Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single- versus multi-byte characters in arguments) and the behaviour of character classes.
+- Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single-byte as opposed to multi-byte characters in arguments) and the behavior of character classes.

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error.

-The tr output is identical to the input, with the exception of the specified transformations.
+The tr output shall be identical to the input, with the exception of the specified transformations.

-- Any character not described by one of the conventions below represents itself.
+- Any character not described by one of the conventions below shall represent itself.

 - Octal sequences can be used to represent characters with specific coded values.
-An octal sequence consists of a backslash followed by the longest sequence of one-, two- or three-octal-digit characters (01234567).
-The sequence causes the character whose encoding is represented by the one-, two- or three-digit octal integer to be placed into the array.
-If the size of a byte on the system is greater than nine bits, the valid escape sequence used to represent a byte is implementation-dependent.
-Multi-byte characters require multiple, concatenated escape sequences of this type, including the leading \ for each byte.
+An octal sequence shall consist of a <backslash> followed by the longest sequence of one, two, or three-octal-digit characters (01234567).
+The sequence shall cause the value whose encoding is represented by the one, two, or three-digit octal integer to be placed into the array.
+Multi-byte characters require multiple, concatenated escape sequences of this type, including the leading <backslash> for each byte.

 - Represents all characters belonging to the defined character class, as defined by the current setting of the LC_CTYPE locale category.
-The following character class names will be accepted when specified in string1:
+The following character class names shall be accepted when specified in string1:

-In addition, character class expressions of the form [:name:] are recognised in those locales where the name keyword has been given a charclass definition in the LC_CTYPE category.
+[XSI] In addition, character class expressions of the form [: name:] shall be recognized in those locales where the name keyword has been given a charclass definition in the LC_CTYPE category.

-When both the -d and -s options are specified, any of the character class names will be accepted in string2.
+When both the -d and -s options are specified, any of the character class names shall be accepted in string2.
 Otherwise, only character class names lower or upper are valid in string2 and then only if the corresponding character class (upper and lower, respectively) is specified in the same relative position in string1.
-Such a specification is interpreted as a request for case conversion.
-When [:lower:] appears in string1 and [:upper:] appears in string2, the arrays will contain the characters from the toupper mapping in the LC_CTYPE category of the current locale.
-When [:upper:] appears in string1 and [:lower:] appears in string2, the arrays will contain the characters from the tolower mapping in the LC_CTYPE category of the current locale.
-The first character from each mapping pair will be in the array for string1 and the second character from each mapping pair will be in the array for string2 in the same relative position.
+Such a specification shall be interpreted as a request for case conversion.
+When [: lower:] appears in string1 and [: upper:] appears in string2, the arrays shall contain the characters from the toupper mapping in the LC_CTYPE category of the current locale.
+When [: upper:] appears in string1 and [: lower:] appears in string2, the arrays shall contain the characters from the tolower mapping in the LC_CTYPE category of the current locale.
+The first character from each mapping pair shall be in the array for string1 and the second character from each mapping pair shall be in the array for string2 in the same relative position.

-Except for case conversion, the characters specified by a character class expression are placed in the array in an unspecified order.
+Except for case conversion, the characters specified by a character class expression shall be placed in the array in an unspecified order.

-If the name specified for class does not define a valid character class in the current locale, the behaviour is undefined.
+If the name specified for class does not define a valid character class in the current locale, the behavior is undefined.

-- Represents all characters or collating elements belonging to the same equivalence class as equiv , as defined by the current setting of the LC_COLLATE locale category.
-An equivalence class expression is allowed only in string1, or in string2 when it is being used by the combined -d and -s options.
-The characters belonging to the equivalence class are placed in the array in an unspecified order.
+- Represents all characters or collating elements belonging to the same equivalence class as equiv, as defined by the current setting of the LC_COLLATE locale category.
+An equivalence class expression shall be allowed only in string1, or in string2 when it is being used by the combined -d and -s options.
+The characters belonging to the equivalence class shall be placed in the array in an unspecified order.

-- Represents n repeated occurrences of the character x .
+- Represents n repeated occurrences of the character x.
 Because this expression is used to map multiple characters to one, it is only valid when it occurs in string2.
-If n is omitted or is zero, it is interpreted as large enough to extend the string2-based sequence to the length of the string1-based sequence.
-If n has a leading zero, it is interpreted as an octal value.
-Otherwise, it is interpreted as a decimal value.
+If n is omitted or is zero, it shall be interpreted as large enough to extend the string2-based sequence to the length of the string1-based sequence.
+If n has a leading zero, it shall be interpreted as an octal value.
+Otherwise, it shall be interpreted as a decimal value.

 When the -d option is not specified:

-- Each input character found in the array specified by string1 is replaced by the character in the same relative position in the array specified by string2.
-When the array specified by string2 is shorter that the one specified by string1, the results are unspecified.
+If string2 is present, each input character found in the array specified by string1 shall be replaced by the character in the same relative position in the array specified by string2.
+If the array specified by string2 is shorter that the one specified by string1, or if a character occurs more than once in string1, the results are unspecified.

-- If the -c option is specified, the complements of the characters specified by string1 (the set of all characters in the current character set, as defined by the current setting of LC_CTYPE, except for those actually specified in the string1 operand) are placed in the array in ascending collation sequence, as defined by the current setting of LC_COLLATE.
+If the -C option is specified, the complements of the characters specified by string1 (the set of all characters in the current character set, as defined by the current setting of LC_CTYPE, except for those actually specified in the string1 operand) shall be placed in the array in ascending collation sequence, as defined by the current setting of LC_COLLATE.

 When the -d option is specified:

-- Input characters found in the array specified by string1 will be deleted.
+Input characters found in the array specified by string1 shall be deleted.

-- When the -c option is specified with -d, all characters except those specified by string1 will be deleted.
-The contents of string2 will be ignored, unless the -s option is also specified.
+When the -c option is specified with -d, all values except those specified by string1 shall be deleted.
+The contents of string2 shall be ignored, unless the -s option is also specified.

-- The same string cannot be used for both the -d and the -s option; when both options are specified, both string1 (used for deletion) and string2 (used for squeezing) are required.
+The same string cannot be used for both the -d and the -s option; when both options are specified, both string1 (used for deletion) and string2 (used for squeezing) shall be required.

-tr -s '[:space:]'the last operand's array will contain only those characters defined as the second characters in each of the toupper or tolower character pairs, as appropriate.
+the last operand's array shall contain only those characters defined as the second characters in each of the toupper or tolower character pairs, as appropriate.